Mechanical-Advantage/AdvantageScope/docs/NAVIGATION.md

 _[< Return to homepage](/docs/INDEX.md)_

-The screenshot below shows the important elements of the main Advantage Scope window.
+The screenshot below shows the important elements of the main AdvantageScope window.
 The exact appearance differs between operating systems.

 > Note: To view multiple log files simultaneously, click "File" > "New Window" or press **cmd/ctrl + N**.